NACLab/ngc-learn/docs/tutorials/lesson1.md

 the fifth and final node as a three-dimensional error node tasked with computing how far off the two sources nodes are from each other.

+To build this circuit, create a file called `circuit4.py` and write the header:

 ```python
 import tensorflow as tf
 import numpy as np